Monday, December 12, 2011

 Further Problems with Holy Tradition

 Even just sticking with the church fathers, which the Traditionalist and non-Traditionalist Catholics appeal to, hardly gives us a clear idea of how to navigate the confusing waters of church tradition.
 I'll admit, when I read the church fathers, sometimes they seem to be saying things that sound very Catholic (for example, their views on the Eucharist) but at other times they make statements that sound very non-Catholic (for example, when they say things that sound like sola scriptura).
-At other times they say things that sound very Eastern Orthodox-ish, while they sometimes make statements that sound quite Protestant.
+At other times they say things that sound very much like Eastern Orthodoxy.

 Suffice to say, I am not planning on converting to Roman Catholicism.